-The Company's cash and cash equivalents, amounts receivable, accounts payable and accrued liabilities are denominated in several currencies (mainly Canadian Dollars, US Dollars, Colombian Pesos and Philippine Pesos) and are therefore subject to fluctuation against the Canadian Dollar.
-Such foreign currency balances, which are held in the Company's Colombian and Philippine subsidiaries, are subject to fluctuations against the Colombian Peso, and Philippine Peso respectively.
+The Company's cash and cash equivalents, amounts receivable, accounts payable and accrued liabilities are denominated in several currencies (mainly Canadian dollars, US dollars, Australian dollars, Colombian pesos and Philippine pesos) and are therefore subject to fluctuation against the Canadian dollar.
+Such foreign currency balances, which are held in the Company's Colombian, Australian and Philippine subsidiaries, are subject to fluctuations against the Colombian peso, Australian dollar and Philippine peso respectively.

-As at May 31, 2017 and February 28, 2017, the Canadian parent company had nominal balances in foreign currency.
+As at November 30, 2018 and February 28, 2018, the Canadian parent company had nominal balances in foreign currency.

-Assuming that all other variables remain constant, a 10% depreciation or appreciation of the US dollar and Australian dollar against the Canadian dollar would result in an insignificant change in the Company's net loss.
+Assuming that all other variables remain constant, a 10% depreciation or appreciation of the US dollar, Colombian peso and Australian dollar against the Canadian dollar would result in an insignificant change in the Company's consolidated statement of loss.